poser55/linked-db-rows/README.md

 * Initialize the database
 * Testing (with canonicalization of primary keys)
 * For general data import/ export
-* To replay a prod database setup in development
+* To use a prod database setup in development
 * To compare 2 database situations
 * Maybe as a simpler high-level database access abstraction?